 - When a request is made, room owners find they have to email back and forth several times to get all the information they need.
 The onus is on them to determine whether the room is available and suitable for the meeting organiser and then create or update the booking in the system.

-Rooms will include classrooms, lecture theatres, computer rooms and meeting rooms that are suitable for ad hoc bookings such as meetings, workshops, staff training, interviews, presentations, etc. when they are not being used for teaching or events.
-No labs or specialist spaces are included.
+- Rooms that are suitable for ad hoc bookings such as meetings, workshops, staff training, interviews, presentations, etc. when they are not being used for teaching or events.
+This will include classrooms, lecture theatres, computer rooms and meeting rooms.

 Subscribe to the mailing list to be kept informed as the project progresses.